FAU-LAP/CAMELS_drivers/PID/README.md

 The instruments comes with a custom step used in protocols: "**PID wait for stable**".
 This step provides a convenience function to wait until the stability criteria of the PID are fulfilled.

+#### Ramping
+When turning on the ramping function, the PID will use the values `ramp_to` and `ramp_speed` to change the setpoint with each PID step according to the `ramp_speed` until the setpoint reaches the value of `ramp_to`.

+The ramp will start at the setpoint that is set when the ramping starts.
+When stopped before reaching the desired value, it will stay at the current setpoint.

 ## Documentation